1340 (February or March)

 1399 (3rd February)

-John died at Leicester Castle.
+John of Gaunt died at Leicester Castle.
 He was buried beside his first wife, Blanche of Lancaster